cabrittin/constrained-innervation-abm/docs/doc_run_models.md

 Analysis takes a long time because of the spatial domain clustering.
 The output is the `dataframe.csv` where each row corresponds to the analysis output to the corresponding row in the `sweep_log` file.

 ## Parallelizing simulation runs and analysis
 Simulations are already parallized to use 6 processing units, where each unit simulates a replicate for the specified parameters.
 If your machine has at least 16 processing units, then additional parallelization is possible.
-For linux machines, we provide bash scripts to facilitate addionional parallelization.
+For linux machines, we provide bash scripts to facilitate parallelization.
 These can be executed as follows.
 To paralellize runs:
 ```
 >./bash/parallelize_run.sh 2 data/models/model1/
 Parallelize data/models/model_test/ across 2 procs